-Note: Standard Method - IOH episode defined as at least three consecutive observations with MAP<MAP value defining IOH.
+Note: Standard Method - IOH episode defined as at least three consecutive observations with MAP < MAP value defining IOH.
 FAS pivotal subjects with surgery duration at least 3 hours are included.
-Student T test was applied as specified in the SAP.
+Student's t-test was applied as specified in the SAP.

 During the clinical study, the reduction in the duration of intraoperative hypotension was dependent upon clinical judgement as to when, what and how treatment was administered with guidance from the HPI parameter and HPI secondary screen.
 Intervention types included: colloid, crystalloid, blood products, vasopressors, and inotropes.
-Of particular interest was a comparison of frequency pattern of subjects and intervention by HPI threshold, meaning when the HPI parameter was predicting a hemodynamic instability (HPI >85).
-See table 14-30.
+Of particular interest was a comparison of frequency pattern of subjects and intervention by HPI threshold, meaning when the HPI parameter was predicting a hemodynamic instability (HPI > 85).
+See Table 14-34 on page 284.
 These data suggest that HPI added value by providing an alert and providing insight through the secondary screen that allowed the clinician to implement more timely and appropriate interventions.